Model module#

 - Parameters:

-start (Optional[str], optional) – Date to start filter.
+start (Optional[str], default=None) – Date to start filter.
 At the format aaaa-mm-dd

-end (Optional[str], optional) – Date to end filter.
+end (Optional[str], default=None) – Date to end filter.
 At the format aaaa-mm-dd

-routine (Optional[str], optional) – Type of routine beeing executed, can assume values Host or Run
+routine (Optional[str], default=None) – Type of routine being executed, can assume values Host or Run

-type (Optional[str], optional) – Defines the type of the logs that are going to be filtered, can assume the values Ok, Error, Debug or Warning
+log_type (Optional[str], default=None) – Defines the type of the logs that are going to be filtered, can assume the values Ok, Error, Debug or Warning

 - Raises: